sheraadams/OpenGL-Text-Rendering-and-Animation/README.md

 2. Modify solution properties, (all solutions) edit debug > VCC++ > add includes add libraries.

-3. Go to linker link and add additional libraries of config, dlls, bin, resources. go to properties > linker > input and add glfw3.lib, opengl32.lib, assimp.lib, and freetype.lib.
+3. Go to linker and add additional libraries of config, dlls, bin, resources. go to properties > linker > input and add glfw3.lib, opengl32.lib, assimp.lib, and freetype.lib.

 4. Go to project add all existing items to the project.